 Regardless of the recipe, the main ingredients for them don’t change that much.
 Yes, new ingredients emerge, such as mob programming, UX practices, WSJF, etc. But generally accepted fit-for-context principles tend to last.
 Disciplined Agile is an agnostic approach to solution delivery.
 A rich toolkit to help you to make better decisions, leading to better outcomes.

-At Disciplined Agile, we are beginning to make a concerted effort to separate ourselves from the frameworks, as we really shouldn’t be competing with them.
+At Disciplined Agile, we are beginning to make a concerted effort to separate ourselves from the toolkits, as we really shouldn’t be competing with them.
 It is not DA or <method/framework>.
 It should be DA and <method/framework>.
 So our recommendation is to take a DA workshop to expand your pantry of ingredients, and learn how to be a better cook.
 Or a good starting point is to read the Choose your Wow! book (Ambler/Lines).
 But please, don’t call yourselves a “Disciplined Agile shop”.